 What does „Make kin, not babies” mean?
 Why is it relevant and why is it dangerous?
 The video takes into account the critiques it has received from feminist marxists and others.
 Moreover, it tries to show how the concept was expanded by other feminist philosophers and thinkers, as well as how Haraway herself enmeshed it into her own work about living and dying and about staying with the trouble in the Chthulucene.

-Are we failing the climate crisis?
-Are we taking it on, enough?
 This year has been rowdy, people have risen all over the globe in a wave of climate protests.
 We’ve had more and more talk of what actions to take, and more hope, despite the heat-waves, despite the fires and the destruction.
 But how should we teach, and learn, in a world affected by greenhouse gas emissions?
 In a world changed irrevocably, a world we need to steer into another direction?
-The climate crisis is our final exam.

 It often feels like the only way we can keep up with the world’s speed is to eat while we work, work while we commute, multitask to exhaustion.
 Why is this world so sped up, we wonder, what is it about our economic, material, social condition that keeps us running in lanes?
 There are many causes to our alienation, some, deeper than others.
 Let’s slow down today, slow down collectively.